GuillaumeFalourd/repositories-reports/README.md

 ## Sample of generated reports

-This repository will gather on the `/reports` directory weekly reports such as this one:
+This repository will gather on the `/reports` directory weekly reports with the following datas:

-### Insights from last 14 days
+### 🕵️ Insights from last 14 days

 - Views 👀
 - Uniques 👁
 - Clones 📥

-### Insights from the moment the automation is executed
+### 🕵️ Insights from the moment the automation is executed

 - Contributores 👥
 - Forks 🔀
 - Stars ⭐️
 - Watchers 🎥

+Reports will look like this one:

 ![Sample](/docs/report-sample.png)

-## Want to get your repo-reports?
+## ♻️ Want to get your repo-reports?

 - **Create a new repository** (you can clone or fork this one)